karip/harbour-file-browser/README.md

  * Browse directories and files on the phone
  * Open files (if xdg-open finds a preferred application)
+ * Open MP3 and MP4 inside the app
  * Install Android APK and Sailfish RPM packages
  * Cut, copy and paste files (move/copy files) (by long pressing an item in a list)